gwalkey/SQLTranscriptase/README.md

 The Powershell script 00_RunAllScripts.ps1 runs most of the individual scripts in a pre-defined sequence to export<br>
 most objects.
 But because the scripts are individual scripts, you are free to run or assemble them to your liking.<br>

-The scrripts use 3 MS Technologies to export their data:
+The scripts use 3 MS Technologies to export their data:
 1) TSQL
-2) SMO
+2) SMO - SQL Server Management Objects
 3) WMI

 They assume Sysadmin or equivalent permissions on the SQL Boxes you plan to script-out.

+Please read the Wiki above for setup instructions as the scripts have MS dependencies that change frequently

 <h3>Sample Execution</h3>